-I have been experimenting with the best way to maximize the nutritional content of my chicken bone broth.
+I have been experimenting with the best way to maximize the nutritional content of my chicken bone broth (learn why bone broth is a superfood).
 Essentially, the longer you boil the bones, the more they break down, the more calcium, magnesium, phosphorous, proline and glycine you get in the broth.
 By 48 hours, the bones are so brittle that you can eat what’s left of them when you strain your broth (which I do and find delightful).
 I make this on my stove top, but this would be a great time to break out the crock pot if you have one (I still don’t, but it’s on my wish list).
 I like to get my bone broth started first thing in the morning for supper the next night (or the one after that).
 Enjoy on its own or use as the base for soups and stews.
 Yields approximately 8-10 cups.

 Ingredients-Chicken Bone Broth: